wilsonangellopez/FinalExamWeb/README.md

 Test7 & 8 - SuiteTravelocityTest7_8.xml
 Press Continue Booking button.
 8. Verify the “Who’s travelling” page is opened by choosing at least 5 validations to be performed.

+Some notes:
+1. The calendar is tested only in the first suite to gain speed for the rest of the tests.
+2. The rest of the test will start at the flight search page directly.